trustedci/OSCRP/OSCRP.md

 -   [*Embargoed Data*](assets/Data.html): Open Science data that has not yet been publicly released

--   [*Internal data*](assets/InternalData.html): Data that is derived from the raw data and used to support published results, but that may not be made public.
-(Usually intermediate computational results)
+-   [*Internal data*](assets/InternalData.html): Data that is never intended to be published.
+This includes: generated or derived data (usually intermediate computational results), e-mails or notes

 -   [*Documentation*](assets/Documentation.html): Manuals, wikis, blogs, etc. that facilitate the production, post-processing or management of assets